dev-raghvendramisra/Rex-Server/README.md

 Rex Server is a powerful and flexible reverse proxy server that makes it easy to manage traffic, handle requests, and scale your application with worker processes.
 If you need further assistance, visit the [GitHub repository](https://github.com/dev-raghvendramisra/Rex-Server).

+## Contribution

+To know the contribution architecture and the function refrences of rex-server refer to [Developer documentation](https://github.com/dev-raghvendramisra/Rex-Server/blob/main/DEV_API.md)